lyft/lyft-web-button/README.md

 ```

 ### Limitations
-- `lyftWebButton` cannot appear more than once on a page at this time.
-This is a technical implementation detail, and it may change in the future.
+- `lyftWebButton` can appear more than once on a page, but the implementation needs improvement.
-- `lyftWebModal` uses a single theme, but it can be changed with CSS.
+- `lyftWebModal` uses a single theme, but it can be overridden with CSS.
+- `lyftWebModal` only supports Google Maps at this time, but it may be worth allowing a custom background image.